-David Radzanowski serves as Chief of Staff and principal advisor to NASA Administrator Charles F. Bolden, Jr., a position he has held since May 2010.
+Before becoming Chief Financial Officer in 2014, Radzanowski served as Chief of Staff and principal advisor to NASA Administrator Charles F. Bolden, Jr., a position he held beginning May 2010.

 Prior to this appointment as Chief of Staff, he was the Deputy Associate Administrator for Program Integration for the Space Operations Mission Directorate where he had oversight responsibility for the administrative functions of the Directorate as well as Space Shuttle Transition and Retirement activities.